431 Request Header Fields Too Large

 Nginx

-Instead of returning the 431 status code when the cookie or header size is too large, Nginx responds with the 400 Bad Request Request Header Or Cookie Too Large.
-To accommodate larger cookies or headers, keep increasing the client_header_buffer_size directive until you get a 200 OK response:
+Instead of returning the 431 status code when the cookie or header size is too large, Nginx typically responds with a 400 Bad Request error.
+For oversized request lines, it returns a 414 Request-URI Too Large error.
+To accommodate larger headers, you’ll need to adjust a few directives.
+The main directive to focus on is large_client_header_buffers

 Apache